 Spending on your teammates

-Final words of advise
+Final tips and words of advice

-How does economy work in Valorant?
+How does the economy work in Valorant?

-What should I buy for Valorant?
+What should I buy in Valorant?

-What does eco mean in Valorant?
+What does “eco” mean in Valorant?

 How do I get Valorant credits?